Summit elevation: 5,689 feet

 Harding Truck Trail to Four Corners: 18 miles with 3,500 feet of climbing

 At 5,689 feet, Santiago Peak is the highest point in Orange County.
 Santiago Peak and Modjeska Peak are also known as Saddleback Mountain.
-Santiago Peak offers views of Mount San Gorgonio, Mount San Jacinto, and Mount Baldy, as well as of Orange County and the Pacific Ocean.
+Santiago Peak offers great views of Mount San Gorgonio, Mount San Jacinto, and Mount Baldy, as well as of Orange County and the Pacific Ocean.

 Holy Jim Trail